cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ### <a id='out-of-memory'></a>App crashes with 'out of memory' errors ###

-* Verify that your app is not consuming more memory than you have configured as its limit using `cf push` and `cf scale`.
+**Make sure your app is not consuming more memory than it should.**
+When you ran `cf push` and `cf scale`, that configured a limit on the amount of memory your app should use.
+Check your app's actual memory usage.
+If it exceeds the limit, modify the app to use less memory.

 ## <a id='info'></a>Gathering Diagnostic Information ##